 To achieve these aims, Fiontar utilises and embeds into its programs:

 - student responsibility

 - visible thinking strategies

 - teacher facilitation and guidance (rather than teacher centred learning)

 - a focus on contemporary issues.

 A key component of the Future Directions program is the Mock Interview Program.
-Your daughter will participate in a number of activities to develop employability skills in preparation for the program.
+Your child will participate in a number of activities to develop employability skills in preparation for the program.
 The Mock Interview Program is held over three nights with a panel of external interviewers from the College community.

-At these year levels, St Columba’s is committed to providing your daughter with flexible and tailored pathways as is evident in the variety of courses offered.
+At these year levels, St Columba’s is committed to providing your child with flexible and tailored pathways as is evident in the variety of courses offered.
 For a list of subjects offered in Years 10 to 12, click here.